hbctraining/variant_analysis/lessons/file_formats_reference.md

 - The first line `##fileformat=VCFv4.2` is telling us the version of the VCF file.

-- The next sets of lines  starting with `##FILTER` can tell us about filters that we have applied and these can be seen in the `FILTER` field in the data lines (see below).
+- The next sets of lines  starting with `##FILTER` can tell us about filters that we have applied; these can be seen in the `FILTER` field in the data lines (see below).
 The `ID` is what will appear in the `FILTER` field and the `Description` is a bit deeper description of what this filter tag means.

 - Similiarly to our `##FILTER` lines, the `##FORMAT` lines can tell us about the format used in the `FORMAT` field.
 The `ID` is the abbreviation that will be seen in the `FORMAT` field and the `Description` is a bit deeper explaination of what the formatting is.